asmtamim/HTML_Practice/README.md

 # Basic_HTML_Practice
-This is my HTML basic practices, also this works as my revision.
+This is my HTML basic practices, also these files work as my revision.